GethinDavies1990/CI_MS1_DTR/README.md

 ### CSS Validation
 The W3C Jigsaw CSS Validation Service was used to validate the CSS of the website.
 When validating the page as a whole, the validator shows some errors linked to Bootstrap v5.1.2.
-When validating just my own custom CSS it passes with no errors found and some warnings associated to using root variables.
+When validating just my own custom CSS it passes with no errors found.
 <details><summary>style.css</summary>
 <img src="docs/validation/validation-css.jpg">
 </details>